HomeCalculatorsStep-Up SIP Calculator

 A step-up SIP calculator — also called a growing SIP calculator or increasing SIP calculator — projects the maturity value of a systematic investment plan where you increase your monthly contribution by a fixed percentage each year.
 Instead of investing the same ₹5,000 every month for 20 years, you might start at ₹5,000 and increase it by 10% annually — so year two is ₹5,500, year three is ₹6,050, and so on.
 The step-up SIP calculator compounds each year's contributions at the monthly rate you specify and adds them up to show the final corpus, total invested, and estimated returns.

 This approach to a systematic investment plan directly mirrors how most salaried investors actually earn and save: income rises with annual increments, and the SIP should ideally rise with it.
 The growing SIP calculator makes the impact of that discipline visible — often showing a corpus 40–60% larger than a flat SIP at the same starting amount and tenure.
-Start with the sip compound interest calculator in this group.
+Start with the yearly sip calculator in this group.

 How to Use the Step-Up SIP Calculator